- What is cost of goods sold (COGS)?

 - Track by project or product: Use custom fields and tags to allocate COGS to specific products, jobs, or cost centers, giving you granular visibility into profitability

-Try an interactive demo to see how Ramp automates COGS tracking and helps finance teams clear their accounting queue 3x faster every month.
+Try an interactive demo to see how Ramp automates COGS tracking and helps finance teams close their books faster every month.

 FAQs